zpl-c/zpl/README.md

 # How to get this library?

-There are several options in getting ZPL to work:
+There are several options in getting hands on ZPL:

-1. Via CLI (the simplest option):
+## 1. Via CLI (the simplest option):
 ```sh
 wget https://github.com/zpl-c/zpl/releases/latest/download/zpl.h
 ```

 This will download the latest release of ZPL with everything prepared for you.

-2. Via GitHub releases page:
+## 2. Via GitHub releases page:
 * Navigate to the [releases page](https://github.com/zpl-c/zpl/releases) of the ZPL repository and simply pick the version you want to use.
 Each release contains distributed version of ZPL for you to use easily.

-3. Cloning the repository:
+## 3. Cloning the repository:
 * Simply clone the repository by pressing the **Clone or download** button for instructions or simply use your terminal to clone:
 ```sh
 git clone https://github.com/zpl-c/zpl.git